stellar888/tech-assignment-bg/README.md

 ## 🧪 Future Enhancements

 * Add json validation to avoid hitting DB layer for malformed records.
-* Use background queues (e.g., Celery) to decouple Redis publishing from HTTP response.
 * Cache frequent aggregates in Redis for fast retrieval and also cache last N records to avoid duplicate messages from overloading DB.
 * Add authentication/authorization to the endpoints.
 * Configuration would be handled in a secure way, not hardcoded, that was just for simplicty.